Biecho88/lets-play-football/README.md

             1.Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with Text which explains purpose of the website.
             2.The User has two options, check venues avelible or go straight to the booking form.
 Both can be accessed frrom navigation menu and will direct to seperate websites.

-    2.As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

             1.The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
             2.On the Booking Page, after a form response is submitted, USer is taken to the confirmation page and then redirected automaticly ato the Home page after 10 seconds.

-    3.As a First Time Visitor, I want to locate their social media links to see their following on social media to determine how trusted and known they are.
+    3. As a First Time Visitor, I want to locate their social media links to see their following on social media to determine how trusted and known they are.

             1.The user can also scroll to the bottom of any page on the site to locate social media links in the footer.